Does creatine work for everyone?

 Without a doubt, the best time to supplement is immediately after exercise.
 Following exercise, your muscles are most sensitive to the effects of insulin.
-This means that the insulin-meditated transport, carbohydrates, and amino acids into muscle will be greatest after exercise.
-Take full advantage of this metabolic window of opportunity by taking creatine with simple sugars and whey protein-immediately after exercise.
+This means that the insulin-meditated transport, of carbohydrates, and amino acids into muscle will be greatest after exercise.
+Take full advantage of this metabolic window of opportunity by taking creatine with simple sugars and whey protein immediately after exercise.

 How much should I take?

 The amount you take depends on your body weight.
-During the loading, phase take 0.3 grams for each kilogram that you weigh.
+During the loading, the phase takes 0.3 grams for each kilogram that you weigh.
 Reduce the dosage to 0.03 grams per kilogram of body weight during the maintenance phase; 10-times less.
 Recommended daily dosages are as follows for the maintenance phase:

 - Less than or equal to 140lbs = 1.9 grams